Sharpe's Sword: Plot summary

 After several days, the forts are assaulted again and quickly surrender.
-Sharpe and his men examine the French prisoners several times, but cannot find Leroux.
+Sharpe and his men cannot find Leroux.
 After searching the wounded, Sharpe allows them to be taken to the hospital in Salamanca.
-After Harper discovers a disemboweled French soldier who does not appear to have a full complement of intestines, Sharpe realises that Leroux has disguised himself as a French soldier with a severe stomach wound.
-Leaving his jacket behind (he had taken it off due to the heat), Sharpe and Harper race to the hospital, disrupting Leroux's rendezvous with a confederate who has brought a horse for him.
-Whilst searching the hospital, Harper discovers Leroux and a struggle ensues.
-Harper is pushed down a staircase and knocked unconscious.
-Sharpe comes running and engages in a sword duel with Leroux until the blade of Sharpe's sabre is shattered.
+After Harper discovers a dead French soldier who does not have all his intestines, Sharpe realises that Leroux has disguised himself as a soldier with a severe stomach wound.
+Sharpe and Harper race to the hospital.
+Harper discovers Leroux, but Harper is pushed down a staircase and knocked unconscious.
+Sharpe engages in a sword duel with Leroux until Sharpe's blade is shattered.
 Before Leroux can kill him, a sentry comes to his aid, and Leroux flees.
 Leroux shoots Sharpe in the stomach.

-The Light Company eventually realise that Sharpe and Harper are missing and Major Hogan is alerted.
-A search of the hospital finds Harper still unconscious, but Sharpe cannot be found.
-When his discarded trousers are found, it is believed that he was mistaken for a dead French soldier and buried in a mass grave.
-In fact, he has been taken to the death ward run by Sergeant Connolley in the dank basement.
-Sharpe, unrecognised, drifts in and out of consciousness, but refuses to die from a wound that is almost always fatal.
-Hogan and Harper resume the search.
-They finally find Sharpe, but he is barely clinging to life.
+Harper is found unconscious, but Sharpe cannot be found.
+It is believed that he was mistaken for a dead French soldier and buried in a mass grave.
+In fact, he has been taken to the death ward in the dank basement, where unrecognised, he drifts in and out of consciousness.
+Hogan and Harper finally find him, barely clinging to life.
 While the army moves on, Harper and Isabella (the peasant girl Harper rescued in the Battle of Badajoz) minister to Sharpe.
 In the meantime, Hogan assigns Lord Spears and some men to discreetly guard El Mirador.

-With time on his hands, Harper buys a sword and spends many hours working on it.
-Isabella tells him that Sharpe is on the road to full recovery.
-When Lord Spears visits, Sharpe, he suggests that Lord Spears is protecting El Mirador.
-Sharpe's knowledge of this surprises Spears and makes him uncomfortable, but he nevertheless confirms Sharpe's hunch.
-As Sharpe recuperates, Harper returns to the Light Company.
+With time on his hands, Harper buys a sword and works on it.
+When Lord Spears visits Sharpe, he suggests that Lord Spears is protecting El Mirador.
+Spears is made uncomfortable, but confirms Sharpe's hunch.